How to Become a Rural Nurse Practitioner

 Rural Nurse Practitioner Education

-Rural nurse practitioners are registered nurses (RNs) who have earned a Master of Science in Nursing (MSN) and a post-master’s certificate with a focus in their specialty.
+In order to become a rural nurse practitioner, you’ll need to first become a registered nurse (RN) and then earn a Master of Science in Nursing (MSN) and a post-master’s certificate with a focus in their specialty.
 Most master’s programs take two years to complete and build on undergraduate nursing study.
 In general, MSN programs involve classroom work and a significant number of hours of practical experience, which may include clinical, teaching and research time.
 To become a certified nurse practitioner, you must pass a national certification exam.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.